adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 **Exercise 3.16**

 This exercise gives an example of a hard to compute function.
+Note: in the online errata page (https://michaelnielsen.org/qcqi/errata/errata/errata.html) it says that $2^n/\log(n)$ should be $2^n/n$

 We have a Boolean function which has $n$ inputs and one output.
 If we think about the simplest circuit to perform this calculation, it would start with $n/2$ logic gates such that each gate took in two of the inputs.
 Then the outputs from those gates would be input into $n/4$ gates, and so on until we get the single output from a single gate.
 The example below shows such a circuit for $n=8$.